bmink/esp_rotary/README.md

 ## Reading values directly

 Values can also be read using the function `rotary_get_value()`.
-Similarly, button state can be read with `rotary_get_switch_state()`.
+Similarly, button state can be read with `rotary_get_button_state()`.

 These calls are nonblocking and can be used without needing any synchronization mechanism (that is all handled internally).

-Example of reading rotary value and switch state directly:
+Example of reading rotary value and button state directly:

 ```
 TODO